 Naxos Town

 Naxos’s main town is famous for its big Portara.
 It is the remains of an ancient temple to Apollo that was not finished.
-In Naxos town, it is not just traces of the ancient greeks you can see.
+In Naxos Town, it is not just traces of the ancient Greeks you can see.
 It is also the impact of the Venetians and the Franks who took over the Greek islands at different times.
 In the alleys of the old town, you will feel like you are in the Middle Ages.

 Portara of Naxos

 The Portara of Naxos (also called the Great Door) is a giant marble doorway next to the port, on the tiny island of Palatia.
 It was constructed in the 6th century BC by the ruler of Naxos, Lygdamis.
-He wanted to built the highest and most incredible building in Naxos, but when war came with Samos, the construction of the temple stopped.
+He wanted to build the highest and most incredible building in Naxos, but when war came with Samos, the construction of the temple stopped.
 Experts don’t know exactly what the temple of the Portara was designed for, but some people say it was a temple to Apollo, the Greek god of music.
 Today, the Portara is the ideal place in Naxos to enjoy the sunset and to go for a walk after a delicious taverna meal.

 Kouri Sculptures